Type 63 assault rifle: Service

-Description
+Design

 The Type 63 is a gas-operated, select-fire assault rifle with a conventional wooden stock and the ability to accept proprietary 15 and 20 round magazines.
 If the bolt stop is removed, or ground down, it can accept the same standard AK-pattern magazines as the Type 56 assault rifle.
 A Type 63 with a seated magazine can be loaded from an SKS stripper clip seated in the bolt carrier.
 The Type 63's receiver and barrel are closely modeled on those of the SKS, but the bolt action is based on that of the AK-47.
 It has a two-piece gas regulator that can generate sparks when the weapon is fired, necessitating the use of a protective sleeve on later models.
 The gas regulator is usually set with the smaller of two holes closer to the barrel.
 The larger hole is used to increase gas flow, and can be selected simply by pressing the regulator retainer towards the gas tube.

 When a round is discharged, some of the propellant gas passes through the vent and into the gas tube above the barrel.
 This forces the piston back, and the bolt carrier is driven rearwards and rotates the hammer back.
 After traveling six millimeters, a cam cut in the bolt carrier reaches the operating lug of the bolt, causing it to rotate, extracting the spent cartridge.
 When the bolt carrier hits the rear of the receiver it rebounds, and the next round is chambered.
 The extractor secures the rim of the next cartridge as the bolt returns forward.
 The bolt carrier cam then acts on the operating lug, rotating it into the locked position.

 There are three fire selector markings on the right side of the receiver: "0" (safety), "1" (semi-automatic fire), and "2" (fully automatic fire").
 The Type 63's trigger safety is engaged by rotating the selector to the rearmost "0", although the bolt can still be released.

 Each Type 63 is fitted with a folding spike bayonet similar to that of the Type 56 carbine.
 The handle is forced back against a spring, freeing the bayonet to rotate forward and be locked into place at the muzzle.

 Users

 A group of Chinese soldiers armed with Type 63 rifles.

+Type 63 example at the Military Museum of the Chinese People's Revolution.